spinnaker/spinnaker/docs/commands.md

  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
  * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
+ * `--terminating-lifecycle-hook-default-result`: (*Default*: `ABANDON`) Defines the action the Auto Scaling group should take when the lifecycle hook timeout elapses or if an unexpected failure occurs.
+This parameter can be either CONTINUE or ABANDON.
+The default value is ABANDON.
+ * `--terminating-lifecycle-hook-heartbeat-timeout-seconds`: (*Default*: `3600`) Set the heartbeat timeout for the lifecycle hook.
+Instances can " +
+          "remain in a wait state for a finite period of time.
+The default is one hour (3600 seconds).
+ * `--terminating-lifecycle-hook-notification-target-arn`: The ARN of the notification target that Amazon EC2 Auto Scaling uses to notify you when an instance is in the transition state for the lifecycle hook.
+This target can be either an SQS queue or an SNS topic.

+ * `--terminating-lifecycle-hook-role-arn`: The ARN of the IAM role that allows the Auto Scaling group to publish to the specified notification target, for example, an Amazon SNS topic or an Amazon SQS queue.
  * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.